wxgeo/ptyx/README.md

 A pTyX file is essentially a LaTeX file, with a .ptyx extension, (optionally) some custom commands, and embedded python code.

 To include python code in a pTyX file, use the #PYTHON and #END balise.
-A special *write()* command is avalaible, to generate on the flow latex code from python.
+A special *write()* command is available, to generate latex code on the flow from python.

     This a simple \emph{addition}:\quad
     #PYTHON